NikkelM/Steam-App-ID-Finder/README.md

 - [`gameNames`](#mode-gamenames): Do you have a list of game names and want to know which Steam App IDs they correspond to?
 This mode is able to find the Steam App IDs for any number of provided game names, even if the provided name is not an exact match to the game in the Steam database.
+- [`steamAccount`](#mode-steamaccount): This mode will fetch all apps (this includes games, but also e.g. soundtracks or movies) from a given Steam account and save them to a file.
+Make sure that the account's game library is public, otherwise the script will not be able to access it.

 ## Mode: `gameNames`